Focus areas

 Biology of the gastrointestinal neuromuscular system

-The laboratory of Tamas Ordog, M.D., is focused on the molecular, cellular and translational biology of the gastrointestinal neuromuscular system, with particular focus on interstitial cells of Cajal (ICC).
-Understanding the genomics and epigenomics of ICC leads to mechanistic insight to therapeutic development for enteric neuromuscular disease and gastrointestinal stromal tumors.
+The laboratory of Tamas Ordog, M.D. focuses on the molecular, cellular and translational biology of the gastrointestinal neuromuscular system, with particular focus on interstitial cells of Cajal.
+Understanding the genomics and epigenomics of interstitial cells of Cajal leads to mechanistic insight to therapeutic development for enteric neuromuscular disease and gastrointestinal stromal tumors.

 Dysfunction in the gut-brain axis

-Kristen M. Smith-Edwards, Ph.D., and her research team study the neural mechanisms underlying GI dysfunction, such as pain and dysmotility.
-The team is investigating how enteric, autonomic, and sensory neurons, as well as non-neuronal target cells in the bowel, work together to mediate motility, inflammation and abdominal pain.
+Kristen M. Smith-Edwards, Ph.D., and her research team study the neural mechanisms underlying gastrointestinal dysfunction, such as pain and dysmotility.
+The team is investigating how enteric, autonomic and sensory neurons, as well as non-neuronal target cells in the bowel, work together to mediate motility, inflammation and abdominal pain.

 Gastrointestinal barrier function

-The Gastrointestinal Barrier Function Laboratory, led by Madhu Grover, M.B.B.S., is focused on:
+The Gastrointestinal Barrier Function Lab, led by Madhusudan Grover, M.B.B.S., focuses on:

-- Developing novel in vivo and ex vivo biomarkers for measurement of mucosal barrier function.
+- Developing novel in vivo and ex vivo biomarkers to measure mucosal barrier function.

 - Conducting clinical trials for functional dyspepsia and IBS, with an emphasis on conducting pharmacodynamics and pharmacokinetic studies for novel treatment targets.